 The Bulldogs were the first seed out of district 7, considered to be the most challenging district in the state this season.
 Bettendorf drew the two seed from district 8, Iowa City West.
-Before the Oct.
-28 game, West was 7-2 and the team was well known for their diverse offense with a plethora of names on their scoring sheets for both receiving and rushing points.
+Before last Friday’s game, West was 7-2 and the team was well known for their diverse offense with a plethora of names on their scoring sheets for both receiving and rushing points.

 Ranked fifth in the state, Bettendorf was a favorite to win against a non top-10 team, even though Iowa City West received votes to be on that list.
 While both of the teams’ records were the same, the Bulldogs defeated teams above them consistently through the mid season.

-The Dogs went 7-3 throughout the season, with losses from top-ten ranked West Des Moines Valley and Cedar Rapids Washington early on in the season, and then Iowa City West on Oct.
-28. With the losses also came victories, with Bettendorf defeating teams ranked above them like Muscatine and Iowa City High.
+The Dogs went 7-3 throughout the season, with losses from top-ten ranked West Des Moines Valley and Cedar Rapids Washington early on in the season, and then Iowa City West last Friday.
+With the losses also came victories, with Bettendorf defeating teams ranked above them like Muscatine and Iowa City High.

 Seniors drove the team to success this season leading the stats across the board.
-Senior quarterback Young totaled the season with 1073 passing yards, 10 passing touchdowns, and eight rushing touchdowns as well.
-Senior receiver Lane led the Bulldogs in receiving across the board with 686 receiving yards and eight touchdowns.
+Senior quarterback Young totaled the season with 1073 passing yards, 10 passing touchdowns, and 8 rushing touchdowns as well.
+Senior receiver Lane led the Bulldogs in receiving across the board with 686 receiving yards and 8 touchdowns.

 While all of these players finished their final season as Bulldogs, next year’s roster will be filled with promising individuals.
 Junior Ben Wilson was behind Lane in receiving this year and looks to be a key player next season, along with junior Nijel McIntosh who ran in four touchdowns this season.